 It’s not difficult to find the place – it’s in front of a ketchup factory but you have to be careful with the car, there are some big stones on the dirt road.

 This is a sandy beach with several beach-breaks, the best period is summer – the strong trade winds blowing up the east coast produce a small but fun wave in this area that has light offshore thermal winds during the summer.
 Being sand, it’s a good wave for beginners too, but you have to be careful with the swimmers – you are in the epicenter of the tourist area of the island.

-Very similar to Playa del Ingles, but to get there you have to walk between 15-20 minutes across the dunes much fewer people there, and in the nudist area even fewer!
+Very similar to Playa del Ingles, but to get there you have to walk for 15-20 minutes across the dunes much fewer people there, and in the nudist area even fewer!

 Even though it’s close to La Punta and Playa del Ingles, conditions here are completely different.
 The best period is not the summer (wind swell from the trade wins doesn’t arrive here), it’s the winter, with W and S swells.

 It’s a sandy beach, but the wave is a point-break – a right-hander breaking over a stone and sand bar.
 When it’s small, rides are short but become longer as the wave gets bigger.
 Not a powerful wave, but fun and long.